davidtiberias/RepoLiner/README.md

 We have many ideas for making RepoLiner even better.
 Contributions to these features are highly welcome!

+- [x] **Optimized I/O Architecture**
+  - Resolved the "Sequential I/O" bottleneck by moving the output file handle outside the main loop.
+The script now maintains a single open connection to the destination file throughout the scanning process, drastically reducing disk overhead in large repositories.
+- [x] **Dynamic Target Pathing**

+  - Eliminated "Static Pathing" by integrating `argparse`.
+The tool no longer needs to be physically located in the project root; it now accepts a `target_directory` argument, allowing it to act as a standalone scanner for external folders.

+- [x] **Automated Recursion Protection**

+  - Fixed the "Self-Eating Snake" risk by decoupling the output location from the scan target.
+Output is now routed to a dedicated, automatically ignored `/output/` folder with timestamped filenames, preventing logic loops and file bloat.

 - [ ] **External Configuration File (`config.yml`)**

   - Move all settings from the Python script to a user-friendly `config.yml` file.
 This will allow users to customize RepoLiner without ever touching the source code, making updates easier.

 - [ ] **Modular Output Architecture:**

   - Refactor the core logic to be more extensible.
 Create a main "engine" that scans files and then passes the data to pluggable "formatters" (e.g., `format_markdown.py`, `format_html.py`), making it easy to add new output types without duplicating code.

 - [ ] **Customizable File Ordering:**

   - Allow users to define the order of files in the output.
 This could support both algorithmic sorting (e.g., alphabetical, by directory depth) and a user-defined sequence in the `config.yml` file to create a more logical, story-like output.